DIY Dried Orange, Spice, and Everything Nice Garland

 ♥Make sure to check out my article on Growing Everlastings if you would like to learn how to grow your own home decor in the future!

-In my experience, oranges work best if you are using an oven because other citrus, like limes and lemons, can actually start turning brown in oven heat—but that also makes them pretty in a different way.
-For my garland I used a mixture of oranges, limes, and variegated pink lemons.
+There are a couple of different ways you can make your own dried orange slices—using an oven or a dehydrator.
+In my experience, oranges work best if you are using an oven because other citrus, like limes and lemons, can actually start turning brown in oven heat.
+On the other hand, that also makes them pretty in a different way.
+For my dried orange garland I used a mixture of oranges, limes, and variegated pink lemons from the garden.

 *if using a dehydrator, see instructions after oven instructions.